Here are a clothing and equipment list and some brands for your camping trek.

 Active outdoor pursuits such as trekking and climbing require protection from the chill of the wind more often than protection from rain, especially in mountain ranges such as the Himalayas.
 Shell garments made from breathable fabrics (Gore-Tex or equivalent) are to be preferred for the following reason.
-Thermal underwear or base layers work on a ‘wick-dry' principle, wicking the perspiration away from the skin to where it can evaporate without cooling the body.
+Thermal underwear or base layers work on a ‘wick-dry' principle, wicking the sweat away from the skin to where it can evaporate without cooling the body.
 A non-breathable shell garment prevents this drying process from being effective, by trapping the moisture as condensation on the inside of the shell material.
 The enclosed thermal layers remain wet, and their insulating properties are reduced as a result.
 There is an enormous range of waterproof and breathable outerwear on the market.
 This includes technical mountaineering shells as well as simpler (and less expensive) garments which are ideal for general outdoor use and, at the same time, ideally suited to trekking trip and easy trekking peak climbing.

 It is essential to keep your extremities warm, and you must not neglect your head and hands when selecting the equipment for your trip.
 Gloves and a hat or balaclava made from stretchy thermal material make a functional base layer for your head and hands.
 On top of this, you should consider a warm fleece hat and a pair of warmer gloves or mittens.
 Waterproof mitts are essential for climbing a trekking peak.

 A down jacket is a welcome luxury for evening wear on most treks and becomes an essential item of gear for our December, January departures, and for our trips with camps above 5000 meters (16000 feet.)
 However, these are expensive items and if you think that you will need a down jacket, and you do not possess one, consider borrowing or hiring one in Kathmandu.
 Without a doubt, the best insulator regarding warmth for weight is pure down - it is at least 100% more efficient than the best synthetics when dry.
 (Its performance when wet is not so good, so if you have a down sleeping bag or jacket, keep it dry!).